Introductory Tour of Julia

 Characters and Strings

 Programming in biology often involves manipulating text such as “ACGT”.
-For this, we can use two other variable types in Julia: characters (officially Char) and strings (officially String), which are usually made up of a series of characters (imagine beads of letters on a string, ha ha).
+For this, we can use two other data types in Julia: characters (officially Char) and strings (officially String), which are usually made up of a series of characters (imagine beads of letters on a string, ha ha—this might be especially understood by Taylor Swift fans).

 We enter characters with single quotes, and can combine them to make strings: